nonnontrivial/ctts/api/README.md

 ## Building and training the sky brightness model

-> Note that `globe_at_night.tar.gz` will need to unpacked into `./data/globe_at_night`

-- `python -m ctts.model.build` to write the csv that the model trains on
+- `python -m api.model.build` to write the csv that the model trains on
-- `python -m ctts.model.train` to train on the data in the csv
+- `python -m api.model.train` to train on the data in the csv

 ## HTTP APIs